paolovinoya/comic-fastag/README.md

 # comic-fastag
-Quickly tag all zip files into a pre-set Series-name, Author, Penciller and Inker
+Quickly tag all zip files into a pre-set Series-name, Writer, Penciller and Inker.
+The tool kcc-c2e will identify the title of the epub/mobi file with the Series field name.
+Writer, Penciller and Inker will be considered as authors of the same series.

 ## Required/Dependencies
 ### Python projects